-And if these efforts don’t lead to progress, that’s a sure sign of false growth mindset.
-I have find out where a fixed mindset is concealing the truth on what’s holding me back.
+And if my efforts don’t lead to progress, that’s a sure sign of false growth mindset.
+I have find out where a fixed mindset is concealing the truth about what’s holding me back.

-The same goes for you and anything you’re working hard without much progress to show for it.
+The same goes for you and anything you’re working hard on without much progress.

-Saying “Everyone is smart!” and handing out participation ribbons for passing nothing more than gas are more mindset-fixing than mindset-growing.
+Saying “Everyone is smart!” and handing out participation ribbons for passing nothing more than gas is more mindset-fixing than mindset-growing.

 That’s why the correct answer to the quick quiz above is, “You didn’t deserve the job.”
 If you deserved it, you would have gotten it.